Authentic Arrabiata Sauce Recipe + Video

 The Classic Arrabiata Sauce or Sugo all’arrabiata in Italian, made with sweet San Marzano tomatoes, lots of garlic and red pepper flakes!
-Literal translation ” the angry sauce” because of the hotness from the red chilli flakes.
+Literal translation ” the angry sauce” because of the hotness from the red chili flakes.

-So, I finally found it in my heart to show you how to make my Arrabiata sauce at home, from scratch!
+How to make authentic Arrabiata sauce at home, from scratch!

-That being said, though it might seem as a super simple recipe, in order for the arrabiata sauce to turn out just right you must exercise patience, cook it on low flame and stir gently every 10 minutes or so to make sure the sugars from the tomatoes don’t burn.
-Don’t rush it, enjoy the moment, baby it, talk to it, inhale those flavors and you will know exactly the moment it is perfect.
+Though it might seem as a super simple recipe at first, in order for your sauce to turn out just right you must exercise patience.
+Cook it on low flame and stir it gently every 10 minutes or so to make sure the sugars from the tomatoes don’t burn.
+Don’t rush it.

-I have to say, the most important thing you can do for your authentic arrabiata sauce is to use imported San Marzano Tomatoes and fresh red pepper flakes!
+I have to say: the most important thing you can do when making Italian sauce, is to use imported San Marzano Tomatoes and fresh red pepper flakes with attitude!

 The reason is simply because they are grown in the volcanic soils in the San Marzano region of Italy, so they will be extra sweet and flavorful, not acidic and watery.
 Once those cook down and thicken up, you will have an explosion of sweet flavors in every bite.

-The dry red pepper flakes is what makes the arrabiata sauce spicy, so it is extra important to use a fresh good quality variety.
-To make your sauce less spicy just use less red pepper flakes.
-Easy, right ?
+The dry red pepper flakes is what makes the sauce spicy, so it is extra important to use a fresh good quality variety.
+To make it less spicy just use less red pepper flakes, pretty self explanatory right ? 😉